celeritas-project/celeritas/CONTRIBUTING.rst

 Since there are few enough merge requests these days, only Maintainers may commit a merge.

 Ownership and Authorship
 ------------------------

-The person who writes a line of code is its author.
-However, Celeritas is a collaborative project with collective ownership: as much as possible, there should be a shared responsibility for the code.
+The person who writes a line of code is its author but not its owner.
+Celeritas is a collaborative project with collective ownership: as much as possible, there should be a shared responsibility for the code.
 If the code is reviewed according to the guidelines above, at least two people should always be comfortable modifying any piece of code.